Spain says to seek 40 billion euro in EU aid for weak banks

-MADRID Spain plans to ask for around 40 billion euros ($51.46 billion)in European aid to recapitalize its weak banks, Bank of Spain deputy Governor Fernando Restoy said on Friday.
+MADRID Spain plans to ask for around 40 billion euros (31.8 billion pounds) in European aid to recapitalise its weak banks, Bank of Spain deputy Governor Fernando Restoy said on Friday.

 "The first preliminary estimate of the final amounts we would need to tap from the 100 billion euro (European) lifeline would be one third less than the capital shortfall identified by Oliver Wyman," Restoy told reporters.